Great Wall says JV with BMW is proceeding as planned

-BEIJING (Reuters) - China’s top sport utility vehicle maker Great Wall Motor (601633.SS)(2333.HK) said in a stock exchange filing on Wednesday that its joint venture with BMW (BMWG.DE) was proceeding as planned, though it was still awaiting regulatory approval.
+BEIJING, Aug 7 (Reuters) - China’s top sport utility vehicle maker Great Wall Motor said in a stock exchange filing on Wednesday that its joint venture with BMW was proceeding as planned, though it was still awaiting regulatory approval.

 Great Wall said in the statement that the two sides maintain frequent communication.